tobiasdigital/blueprints-learn.en/help/blueprints/audience-activation/enterprise-destinations.md

 Replication and update of profile and audience changes to enterprise data stores for activation and reporting use cases.

-Initiate a sales or support action to the customer through notification of a customer action from the Real-time Customer Data Platform to enterprise systems and applications.
+Initiate a sales or support action to the customer through notification of a customer action from the [!UICONTROL Real-time Customer Data Platform] to enterprise systems and applications.

 ## Use Cases